ckreisch/GIGANTES/source/Goals.rst

 ====================================

 Cosmic voids are a recent tool for the extraction of cosmological information from large scale-surveys.
 Theory development to prepare void analysis requires large void numbers.

-Since voids are arguably the largest regions in the Universe, huge simulation volumes are necessary.
+Voids are arguably the largest regions in the Universe, therefore huge simulation volumes are necessary.

-GIGANTES, built on the massive Quijote simulation suite aims to provide enough voids to study different void statistics.
+GIGANTES, built on the massive Quijote simulation suite, aims to provide enough voids to study different void statistics.
 Examples of powerful void statistics are:

--the void-galaxy cross-correlation function,
+*the void-galaxy cross-correlation function,

--the void size function,
+*the void size function,

--the void auto-correlation function.
+*the void auto-correlation function.

 GIGANTES will allow to:

--foster research on void evolution by providing a large number of voids at different redshifts and in different cosmologies;
+*foster research on void evolution by providing a large number of voids at different redshifts and in different cosmologies;
--explore the information content of the different void statistics.
+*explore the information content of the different void statistics.
 See :ref:`applications`.
--push the exploration for cosmology of a number of void properties (examples include ellipticities, density constrasts).
+*push the exploration for cosmology of a number of void properties (examples include ellipticities, density constrasts).

 Finally, GIGANTES is a massive dataset for intensive machine learning exploration of void statistics.
-Instrumental to find a connection between void statistics and the value of the cosmological parameters are the GIGANTES void catalogs from simulations from different cosmological models (build from the QUIJOTE latin-hypercube).
+The GIGANTES void catalogs built from simulations with different cosmological models (the QUIJOTE latin-hypercube) are instrumental to find a connection between void statistics and the value of cosmological parameters.
 See :ref:`applications`.